Talawakelle

 Talawakelle (තලවාකැලේ, தலவாக்கலை) is a town in Nuwara Eliya District in the Central Province, Sri Lanka, governed by an Urban Council.
-It is the center of Dimbula tea planting district, the largest tea growing area in Sri Lanka.
+It is the centre of the Dimbula tea planting district, the largest tea growing area in Sri Lanka.
 It is situated on A7 Colombo-Nuwara Eliya highway.
 The altitude of Talawakelle is 1198 m.
 Talawakelle railway station is one of the major stops of Udarata (Sinhala "Hill Country") or Main railway line.
-The town is administrated by Talawakelle-Lindula urban council.
+The town is administered by Talawakelle-Lindula urban council.

 Located in the Colombo-Badulla railway line, and Avissawella - Nuware Eliya main Road (A7) the town serves as a gateway to Tea Research Institute of Sri Lanka, Nuwara Eliya and tourists.

 Climate

 The mean annual temperature is around 18°C in the area and this climate is described as the perfect "tea-climate".